jseutter/files/vim.md

 ### Macro record and use
 Record with q<letter><commands>q
 Use with <number>@<letter>

-A common use is to execute the macro once, then just repeat the last command with '.'.
+Repeat last macro with @@

+If you find macro repetition problematic, :map , @@ to make the comma key act like '.'.